-The Company's interest income arising from cash in banks are already subjected to final tax while interest income arising from fixed-income securities are tax-exempt and are therefore excluded from the computation of taxable income subject to RCIT and MCIT.
+The Company's interest income from cash in banks and cash equivalents is already subjected to final tax while interest income from fixed-income securities, except for foreign-issued debt instruments which are subject to RCIT, are tax-exempt.

+Realized gains on redemption of investments in UITFs are exempted from tax and are therefore excluded from the computation of taxable income subject to RCIT.

-18. CONTINGENCIES
+20. CONTINGENCIES